apsaltis/HDF-Workshop/README.md

 5. The next step is to generate the flow we need for MiNiFi.
 To do this do the following steps:

-   * Create a template for MiNiFi
    * Select the GenerateFlowFile, the NiFi Flow Remote Processor Group, and the Connection between them (these are the only things needed for MiNiFi)
    * Select the "Create Template" button from the toolbar
-   * Choose a name for your template
+   * Choose a name for your template, the name must end with ***.v{x}*** where ***x*** is a version number.
+The first version should be 1.

-7. Now we need to download the template
-8. Now SCP the template you downloaded to the ````/tmp```` directory on your EC2 instance.
-If you are using Windows you will need to download WinSCP (https://winscp.net/eng/download.php)
-9. We are now ready to setup MiNiFi.
-However before doing that we need to convert the template to YAML format which MiNiFi uses.
-To do this we need to do the following:
+6. Now we are ready to start and test the C2C server.
+To do this do perform the following steps:

+    - Open a browser table to the WebConsole and log in.
-    * Navigate to the minifi-toolkit directory (/usr/hdf/current/minifi-toolkit-0.4.0)
+    - Navigate to ````/usr/hdf/current/minifi-c2-0.5.0-SNAPSHOT````
-    * Transform the template that we downloaded using the following command:
+    - Execute the following command: ````bin/c2.sh````

-      ````sudo bin/config.sh transform <INPUT_TEMPLATE> <OUTPUT_FILE>````

-      For example:

-      ````sudo bin/config.sh transform /temp/MiNiFi_Flow.xml config.yml````

-10. Next copy the ````config.yml```` to the ````minifi-0.4.0/conf```` directory.
-That is the file that MiNiFi uses to generate the nifi.properties file and the flow.xml.gz for MiNiFi.
+    - Now open another browser tab and go to: ````http://<EC2_NODE>:10080/c2/config?class=<name-of-template>````
+    - You should see a YAML representation of your template in the browser

+7. Now we are ready to configure and start minifi.
+To do this perform the following steps:

+    - Open a browser table to the WebConsole and log in
+    - Navigate to ````/usr/hdf/current/minifi-0.4.0````
+    - Open ````conf/bootstrap.conf```` in an editor such as ````vim conf/bootstrap.conf````
+    - Uncomment and adjust the following lines:

+      ````
+      #nifi.minifi.notifier.ingestors=org.apache.nifi.minifi.bootstrap.configuration.ingestors.PullHttpChangeIngestor

+      # Hostname on which to pull configurations from
+      #nifi.minifi.notifier.ingestors.pull.http.hostname=localhost <-- THIS SHOULD BE CHANGED TO demo.hortworks.com

+      # Port on which to pull configurations from
+      #nifi.minifi.notifier.ingestors.pull.http.port=4567 <-- THIS SHOULD BE CHANGED TO BE THE SAME PORT THAT THE C2 SERVER IS LISTENING ON

+      # Path to pull configurations from
+      #nifi.minifi.notifier.ingestors.pull.http.path=/c2/config

+      # Query string to pull configurations with
+      #nifi.minifi.notifier.ingestors.pull.http.query=class=raspi3 <-- CHANGE THIS TO MATCH THE NAME OF THE TEMPLATE YOU CREATED ABOVE IN STEP 5

+      # Period on which to pull configurations from, defaults to 5 minutes if commented out
+      #nifi.minifi.notifier.ingestors.pull.http.period.ms=300000
+      ````

-11. That is it, we are now ready to start MiNiFi.
+8. That is it, we are now ready to start MiNiFi.
 To start MiNiFi from a command prompt execute the following:

   ```
-  cd /usr/hdf/current/minifi-0.4.0
-  sudo bin/minifi.sh start
+  bin/minifi.sh start
   tail -f logs/minifi-app.log
   ```

+After starting MiNiFi you should be able to verify the following:
+  1. Go to the browser tab where you have minifi-c2 running you should see a log line indicating a request for the configuration
-You should be able to now go to your NiFi flow and see data coming in from MiNiFi.
+  2. Go to your NiFi flow and see data coming in from MiNiFi.

-You may tail the log of the MiNiFi application by
+  IF you do not see data flowing to NiFi.
+You can check for errors by tailing the MiNiFi log by using this command:
    ```
    tail -f /usr/hdf/current/minifi/minifi-0.2.0/logs/minifi-app.log
    ```
    If you see error logs such as "the remote instance indicates that the port is not in a valid state", it is because the Input Port has not been started.
    Start the port and you will see messages being accumulated in its downstream queue.

+  3. Now prove to yourself that the C2 server and MiNiFi are working.
+You can do this by making changes to the MiNiFi part of the flow and again saving it as a template.
+Make sure to use an incremented version number.
+After a short period to time you should see in the C2 log a request for the config and you should see in the MiNiFi log that it was picked up, a warm redeploy occurs and the updated config is running.

 ------------------